 Although the university intends to be fair in the application of its rules, a student may petition the Academic Standards Committee for the waiver of a university regulation provided the student can demonstrate extraordinary conditions or a reasonable alternative.
-Such a petition may be granted if, in the judgment of the Committee, the waiver is justified or in the student’s best educational interest.
-Some requirements are not petitionable as listed in the section titled Petitions for Exceptions to University Policies.
+Such a petition may be granted if, in the judgment of the committee, the waiver is justified or in the student’s best educational interest.
+Some requirements are not petitionable as listed in the section titled “Petitions for Exceptions to University Policies.”

 The university reserves the right to change the fees, rules, and calendar regulating admission and registration; to change regulations concerning instruction and graduation from the university and its various divisions; to withdraw courses; and to change any other regulation affecting the student body.
 Changes go into effect whenever the proper authorities so determine and apply not only to prospective students, but also to those who, at that time, are enrolled at the university.

-Information in this publication is not to be regarded as creating a binding contract between the student and the university.
+Because the university is subject to changes, information in this publication is not to be regarded as creating a binding contract between the student and the university.